Ryuzii/FerraEura/README.md

 - Auto-resume, advanced queue, lyrics (including real-time LRC), and more
 - **Clean, nested config structure for easier setup**
 - **Intelligent caching for super-fast track/playlist resolution**
+- **Automatic player migration (failover):** If a Lavalink node goes offline and dynamicSwitching is enabled, Teralink will automatically move all affected players to a healthy node and resume playback from the last position.

 ---